2015/16 Board of Directors - Photos and Bios below

 Greg Casas, Shareholder, Greenberg Traurig, focuses his practice in antitrust, complex business litigation, and energy and natural resources law.
 Greg's antitrust practice is international in scope and includes litigating price-fixing, bid-rigging, market allocation claims and providing counseling for DOJ/FTC investigations, joint venture formation, mergers and acquisitions, pricing plans and other contractual relationships.
 Greg's complex business litigation experience includes international dispute resolution, arbitration and class action litigation.
 His energy experience includes litigating power plant disputes, disputes arising out of oil and gas leases and joint operating agreements, product liability claims relating to oil field tools and supplies, and personal injury and death cases unique to the oil and gas industry.
 With regard to natural resources, Greg has experience in greenhouse gas emissions trading under The EU Emissions Trading System (EU ETS) and the Kyoto Protocol.

-Jeff Coddington, Oxford Commercial, Board Service - 4 years
+Jeff Coddington, Jones Lang LaSalle Americas, Board Service - 8 years

 Lawrence Collins' work in Austin, Texas began in 1992 as an intern in the Executive Office of Governor Ann Richards and continues today with his own independent consulting practice.
 Collins is a registered lobbyist and consults with various clients on state budget matters.
 Collins' active client list includes non-profits, municipalities and Fortune 500 Companies.
 Collins has been in solo private practice in Austin, Texas since 2004.
 During Collins' time at the state capitol he worked for both Republicans and Democrats and is the only person in recent memory to direct the two most significant committees of the Texas Legislature: the House Committee on Appropriations under the Hon.
 Robert A. Junell and the Senate Committee on Finance under the Hon.
 Teel Bivins.
 Collins is married with three children.